pdobb/object_inspector/README.md

 ### Scope Names

-ObjectInspector::Scope acts like [ActiveSupport::StringInquirer](http://api.rubyonrails.org/classes/ActiveSupport/StringInquirer.html).
+ObjectInspector::Scope acts like an [ActiveSupport::StringInquirer](http://api.rubyonrails.org/classes/ActiveSupport/StringInquirer.html).
 This is a prettier way to test for a given type of "scope" within objects.

 The ObjectInspector::Scope objects in these examples are the same as specifying `<scope_name>` like this: